beyondgrep/ack1/ack-names.markdown

 # Favorites

-lak -- could be confused with "ack", means "love and kisses"

 xoa -- singularly mine, no conflicts, but not pronouncable.  "zoe-uh"?

-gus = general unified search
+gus -- general unified search, don't like the name so much, though

 # Ideas

+nak -- easy to type, but implies negative of ack.

 hap